roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - #ingredient([Tonic Soda])
 - #ingredient([Lemon]) Chunk for garnish

-Shake liquids except soda with ice.
+Shake liquids except tonic with ice.
 Strain into highball glass  filled with ice.
 Top with tonic.
 Garnish with a chunk of lemon.])

 #cocktail([Perú Libre],[